elahe-dastan/shovel/README.md

 ## sklearn accuracy score
 I don't know how sklearn.metrics.accuracy_score computes accuracy and have no time to check it but it's a question

+# Draw the decision tree model using graphviz